antolikjan/website/positions.md

 title: Positions
 ---

-We are always on a lookout for talented motivated young researchers or student to join our ranks.
+We are always on a lookout for talented motivated students or young researcherto join our ranks.
 If our research caught your interest, and your skills fit the focus of our group  feel free to drop us an [email](/index.html) with description of why you are interested in joining us, and a CV.